Mohamed-Saber-97/java17-ocp-study-notes/CoreAPIs.md

 var time = LocalTime.of(11, 55, 00);
 var zone = ZoneId.of("US/Eastern");
 var zonedDateTime = ZonedDateTime.of(date, time, zone);
-var instant = zonedDateTime.toInstant(); // 2022–05–25T15:55:00Z
+//Without a time zone, Java doesn’t know what moment in time to use for the Instant. var instant = zonedDateTime.toInstant(); // 2022–05–25T15:55:00Z
 ```